cmdrkotori/darkcropper/README.md

 * Qt5 sdk
 * Imagemagick
-* waifu2x-converter-cpp with models at ~/.waifu2x/models
+* waifu2x-converter-cpp

+Models are typically installed at /usr/share/waifu2x-converter-cpp or similar.
+Alternatively, you may copy the models folder over from the w2x-c-cpp repo to ~/.waifu2x/models.
+The model location is detected at runtime.

 Controls
 ========